 What determines a good and efficient call centre software?

-• Skills-Based Routing (SBR): This feature assesses the skill of call centre personnel to assign them calls based on their knowledge and expertise.
-As per records, 82% of customers expect their problem to be solved after talking to one call centre agent.
+- Skills-Based Routing (SBR): This feature assesses the skill of call centre personnel to assign them calls based on their knowledge and expertise.
+As per records, 82% of customers expect first-contact resolution.
 Calls are not handled randomly and are instead assigned to the best agent who is capable of looking into the issue.
 Besides ensuring customer satisfaction, SBR reduces abandoned calls and facilitates first call resolution.
 SBR is compatible with email, videos, chats, social media platforms, and phone calls.

-• Data Encryption: A software enabled with data encryption protects customer information in compliance with data regulation protocols.
+- Data Encryption: A software enabled with data encryption protects customer information in compliance with data regulation protocols.
 Studies show that the demand for encryption software is bound to increase at a rate of 14.8% on a compound yearly basis, and has the potential to reach 16.5 billion USD by 2026.
-Furthermore, disk encryption, secure file transfer protocols (SFTP), and database encryption are used to protect sensitive data, prevent any damage to the business’s reputation, and build a relationship of trust with customers.
+Furthermore, disk encryption, secure file transfer protocols (SFTP), and database encryption are used to protect sensitive data, prevent any damage to the business’s reputation, compliance-driven encryption builds brand trust and a relationship with customers.

-• Cloud-Based Solutions: Cloud based call center software bestows scalability, accessibility, and cost-effectiveness, and is, therefore, a highly sought-after feature in a call centre software.
+- Cloud-Based Solutions: Cloud based call center software bestows scalability, accessibility, and cost-effectiveness, and is, therefore, a highly sought-after feature in a call centre software.
 This feature allows remote work for the call centre employees, real-time analytics, reduced need for physical infrastructure and expenses, and incorporation of various communication channels.
 Agents are not required to perform any updates and maintenance as the cloud providers look after it.
+Agents can operate remotely with real-time analytics while cloud providers handle updates and maintenance.

-• Flexible Pricing: The option to choose different payment structures, such as tiered subscriptions, per-user pricing or a pay-as-you-go model, helps businesses with software that aligns with their needs and adapts when needed.
+- Flexible Pricing: The option to choose different payment structures, such as tiered subscriptions, per-user pricing or a pay-as-you-go model, helps businesses with software that aligns with their needs and adapts when needed.
 Such flexibility in the pricing segment lets businesses scale up and down when required, especially during seasonal fluctuations or uncertainties.
-Atidiv, being one of the best call centre outsourcing companies, provides competent services at competitive pricing.
+Atidiv, being one of the best call centre outsourcing companies, provides competitively priced outsourcing solutions tailored to small and midsize CX operations.

 FAQs On Best Call Center Software